Everything We Know About the 'Game of Thrones' Prequel

 What is the Game of Thrones prequel about?

-So far, HBO is only moving forward with one of those ideas.
-The yet-unnamed prequel comes from a story by Martin and showrunner Jane Goldman, who wrote the screenplays for Kick-Ass, X-Men: First Class and Kingsman: The Secret Service.

 Martin has written on his blog that he thinks the show should be called The Long Night.
 That name tells fans exactly what the Game of Thrones prequel is about.
-The Long Night refers to a period of time in Westeros’ history, thousands of years before the events of Game of Thrones, during the Age of Heroes.
+The Long Night refers to a period of time in Westeros’ history, about 5000 years before the events of Game of Thrones, during the Age of Heroes.
 Winter and darkness descended on the land and lasted an entire generation. (“The Long Night” was also the name of a recent episode of Game of Thrones that highlighted the battle between the living and the dead.)

 During this time, the White Walkers entered Westeros from the North.
 Humans were driven southward by their advance.
 Eventually, humans allied with the Children of the Forest to fight the White Walkers, and the first members of the Night’s Watch drove the wights back during The Battle for the Dawn.
 In order to protect humans in the future, Bran the Builder, a Stark ancestor, raised the Wall using ice and magic.

 But just because that’s the history that characters know in Martin’s books and the HBO show, doesn’t mean that’s how events actually played out.
+The men and women of that time period have reached legendary status by the time that Old Nan is relaying their stories to Bran Stark, and their accomplishments may have been exaggerated or even fabricated.
 HBO has promised that the true history of Westeros is “not the story we think we know.”

+Martin has since clarified that the show may not be titled The Long Night since the third episode of season eight of Game of Thrones had that title.
+“I heard a suggestion that it could be called The Longest Night, which is a variant I wouldn’t mind,” he told Entertainment Weekly.

 Who is in the Game of Thrones prequel cast?

 HBO has released only a few details about the Game of Thrones prequel cast.
+Martin has said that the show, like Game of Thrones, is a “large ensemble.”
 Here’s who is attached so far.

 Naomi Watts

 The Mulholland Drive and Birdman actor is the biggest star attached to the project.
 She will play a noblewoman hiding many secrets.
-Fans are already theorizing that she’s a Lannister ancestor.
+Fans are already theorizing that she’s a Lannister ancestor, plotting to ascend to power.

 Josh Whitehouse

 Whitehouse, one of the stars of the television show Poldark, will play a member of House Stark.
-It’s possible he plays Bran the Builder.
+It’s possible he plays Bran the Builder, who according to legend built both the Wall and Winterfell.

 Naomi Ackie